Valkee ear light gadget called "scam against sick people"

 Some of the boldest claims are published in journals with less than sterling reputations, for example, Medical Hypotheses, which once published an article (later retracted) asserting that HIV does not cause AIDS.

 Another journal bearing a flagship clinical study supporting Valkee is called World Journal of Neuroscience, published by Scientific Research Publishing (SRP).
-A so-called “open-access” publisher, SRP has been criticizedfor articles hadother as well as listing academics on its board of directors who ve nothing to do with the company.
+A so-called “open-access” publisher, SRP has been criticizedby Naturefor “reproducing” articles that had appeared in other publications as well as listing academics on its board of directors who have nothing to do with the company.

-SRP and its journals have been blacklisted by some academics, and yet Valkee’s website the World Journal of Neurosciencethe product’s to date.
+SRP and its journals have been blacklisted by some academics, and yet Valkee’s website points to the study appearing in the World Journal of Neuroscienceas one of the product’s most significant scientific endorsementsto date.

 Valkee CEO Pekka Somerto defends the reputation of these journals.